 In the heart of a human being, belief is what we mirror.
 Whatever sits on the throne of one’s heart is what they are all about!

-It can be any of the above things or some combination for there are many people and things we put on the throne of our heart.
-The result is to place self-interest over God’s intent for us.
-For the one who seeks and yields the throne of their heart, the Lord is the result.
+It can be any of the above things or some combination for there are many people and things we can put on the throne of our heart.
+The result in doing so is to place self-interest over God’s intent for us.
+That we yield the throne of our heart to who it is due, the Lord.
+God will not force such behavior but it is important that we come to understand the need to yeild.
 For the yielded heart, the believing person needs to have a growing understanding of more than rules or law or they will likely fall back into trusting flesh.
 Belief is more than obeying rules.

 Jesus Christ put it this way: “For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of Heaven” (Matthew 5:20, NIV).
 Belief is more than copying behavioral instruction which many people have done to puff up their fleshly desires.

 Reflecting (mirroring Him) truly occurs when we see God as Persons (Father, Son, and Holy Spirit) and reflect God in believing-faithfulness.
-We do this for Himself and not His blessings or just the benefit of clean living.
-It is lovefor God on the throne of the human heart that brings forth God’s glory.
+In the joy of knowing God himself, not just in the hope of his blessings or the benefits of clean living.
+It is love for God on the throne of the human heart that brings forth God’s glory as intended.
+It is love for God on the throne of the human heart that brings forth God’s glory on earth.

 But let’s be honest!
 It is hard to keep God first 24/7 because THE HUMAN HEART IS DECEITFUL AND DESPERATELY ILL.
 We must remember that walking in the spirit of God is dependent on our being faithful (2 John 1:4).
 We trust God will provide of His Spirit.
 God is willing to provide, but we must deny self and follow Him.
 Spiritually speaking, this means crucifixion of the flesh because we were created the reflect God.
 Yes, God is much more than we are, but the good news is we can become more like Him.
 It is not by our own might or some self-driven power, but by His Spirit, God Himself (Zechariah 4:6).
 We must always remember that salvation is a free gift and reflecting God is the goal.

 You and I should never see godliness as a means for personal gain, but rather as giving back to God the glory due to Him.
 To live with the goal of godliness for the benefit of self is wrong.
-Sometimes we do just that having a bend in our human hearts towards weakness.
+Sometimes we do just that human moral weakness.
 Praise God for His Spirit in us that alone leads us out of the way of destruction.
 As Scripture says: “Casting down imaginations, and every high thing that is exalted against the knowledge of God, and bringing every thought into captivity to the obedience of Christ” (2 Corinthians 10:5, ERV).

 Therefore, as Paul the Apostle teaches, Let’s remember what he tells us in 1 Corinthians 13:9-12: “Love never ends.
 But as for prophecies, they will come to an end; as for languages, they will cease; as for knowledge, it will come to an end 9 For we know in part, and we prophesy in part.10 But when the perfect comes, the partial will come to an end” (HCSB).